Few people build wealth on salary alone. Instead, investments compound earnings by putting money to work passively.

 1. 401(k)

-The best way to tap into tax-free assets is to open up a retirement account.
-With a traditional employer-sponsored 401(k), employee contributions enjoy tax-free growth while reducing taxable income by transferring earnings out of each paycheck.
+Opening a retirement account is the best way to tap into tax-free assets.
+With a traditional employer-sponsored 401(k), employee contributions enjoy tax-free growth while reducing taxable income by transferring earnings from each paycheck.

-As a result, you can contribute money to your 401(k) without having it taxed while also reducing the amount of taxable income from your regular salary.
+As a result, you can contribute money to your 401(k) without taxing it while also reducing the amount of taxable income from your regular salary.
 The only kicker is you’ll eventually pay taxes when you withdraw your funds at retirement.

-While a 401 (k) is primarily used for investing in mutual funds, it can also be used for index funds, large-cap funds, small-cap funds, foreign funds, bond futures, and real estate funds.
+While a 401 (k) is primarily used for investing in mutual funds, it can also be used for index, large-cap, small-cap, foreign, bond futures, and real estate funds.

 2. IRA: Traditional, Roth, and Self-Directed